13f3tch/tModLoaderCracker/README.md

 # tModLoaderPatcher
+If you don't want to patch the dll yourself, get the dll from releases, though they might be outdated since ill have to regenerate them each update

 Patch tModLoader for Terraria to remove hash checks to play with a modified .exe (without GoG or Steam).
 Tested only on Linux, don't know if it will work on Windows

 ```